Download in Microsoft Word format

 This is the last of four extent cantatas for this day.
 Cs 23 and 22 (vol 1, chapters 44 & 45) were performed as part of the first Leipzig cycle although, for special reasons, they predated it (see below).
-C 127 (vol 2, chapter 40) is one of the great second cycle chorale fantasias.
+C 127 (vol 2, chapter 40) is one of the second cycle chorale cantatas.

 Looking over these four works, one cannot help but be struck by the enormous range of inventive originality that this particular day seems to have kindled in Bach.
 Perhaps, aware that his congregations would be deprived of music in the ensuing weeks, Bach made special efforts to produce cantatas of exceptional quality for the last Sunday before Lent.